orstavik/JoiComponents/book/chapter6/Pattern3_FeatureDetectAndPolyfill.md

 When polyfilling customElements and shadowDom, the polyfills alter many of the core DOM functions.
-Therefore, if you run a function against the DOM that you expect to be supported by the polyfill *before* the polyfill has finished loading, this can create real problems.
+Therefore, if you run a function against the DOM that you expect to be supported by the polyfill *before* the polyfill has finished loading, this will likely create real problems.

 The simplest and least invasive strategy to ensure that a polyfill *always* loads *before* other scripts that depend on it, is to load it **sync**.